Vixlatio/RenderGLBPlus/README.md

 - **Required:** `-i`, `--input`: Path to the GLB file.
 - **Optional:** `-o`, `--output`: Name of the output image file (without the extension).
-   - "Note:" If not specified, the program will generate a random string of alphanumeric characters and will use that as the file's name.
+   - **Note:** If not specified, the program will generate a random string of alphanumeric characters and will use that as the file's name.
 - **Required:** `-f`, `--format`: Desired output file type - this determines the output file's extension.
    - Options: `PNG`, `JPG`, `JPEG`
 - **Optional:** `-h`, `--help`: Display detailed usage information.